adrianoamalfi/supercazzole/index.md

       is_primary: false
 sections:
   - type: intro
-    title: Superacazzole
+    title: superacazzole
     subtitle: >-
-      We are committed to fostering an open and welcoming a new AI community.
+      We are building an Open and Welcoming Technology & AI Community.

-      Join supercazzole community and help grow the Free & Open Source AI Experiments Made in Italy
+      Follow supercazzole  and help us to grow in AI Experiments, Made in Italy of course!
     section_id: intro
     background_style: style1
     actions: